darkquasar/darkquasar.github.io/_posts/2018-03-02-THL03-WMIBackdoors.md

 So even if you are (well... luckily after reading this post "were") not collecting any WMI telemetry data in your environment, you can still go out there and hunt for these threats by collecting all the OBJECTS.DATA files in your hosts.
 The scripts listed above allow for easy parsing of a folder full of these files so the heavy lifting will be on the *collecting* side of things ;)

 # Detection Logics & Lessons Learned
 You may think that WMI fileless persistence and malware execution mechanisms are a very low risk threat thus spending business cycles into creating a detection for this drops way down the list of priorities.
-It is, however, an extremely easy to detect tactic and if your priority list is not packed with threat scenarios like this one then you are not putting toghether a proper list!
+It is, however, an extremely easy to detect tactic and if your priority list is not packed with threat scenarios like this one then you are not putting together a proper list!
 We all know looking at detailed TTPs is a tedious process, but only by adopting a systemic approach you will be able to extend your detection & prevention surface.
 It's an ants work, mixed with that of a dragon.

 ## So, to summarize: